Barry Sanders Award

 3. Lew Nichols, III, Central Michigan

+The illustrious Barry Sanders Award was given to the rightful winner: Iowa State’s Breece Hall.
+The Cyclones’ game-breaker narrowly lost the award in 2020, coming up only two points shy of Alabama’s Najee Harris.
+Rather than wallow in sorrow at his second-place finish, Hall put forth yet another fantastic stat line in 2021, finishing with 1,766 scrimmage yards and 23 touchdowns.
 Hall was a model of consistency, scoring over 16 FPs in every game of the season.
 That’s the floor that he established, but he routinely went over that mark—he accumulated greater than 25 FPs in over half his games.
-If you made it to the championship game and had Hall on your roster, there’s a good chance you came away victorious after he erupted for 281 total yards and four scores.
+If a CFF fanatic made it to the championship game and had Hall on the roster, there’s a good chance they came away victorious after Hall erupted for 281 total yards and four scores.
 Great players come through when it matters most, and Hall certainly aced that test.
-It’s been par for the course for Breece, who would go down as a first-ballot CFF Hall of Famer if there was such a thing.
+It’s been par for the course for Cyclones' star, who would go down as a first-ballot CFF Hall of Famer if there were such a thing.

 by JD Yonke